aparx/bommons/bommons-items/README.md

 # bommons-items
-This module contains multiple resources to help with Bukkit's `ItemStack`'s and most evolving around items in general.
+This module contains multiple resources to help with Bukkit's `ItemStack`'s and most issues evolving around items in general.